PaperPrototype/Intro-Coding-and-Computers/Week 1 - C + CLI/Lecture/english.md

 The programming language we used, called Python, was an interpreted language meaning it is a program file, that reads in our text based "code" (*string* of Unicode characters), and then figures out how to translate that code onto your processor as 0 and 1 instructions.

-We are now going to learn a new language called C. This language is a *compiled* language (wheas Python was *interpreted*).
+We are now going to learn a new language called C. This language is a *compiled* language (whereas Python was *interpreted*).

-This just means our code is written as text that is processed by a compiler.
-The compiler makes a program file (binary instructions file) from our code.
+This just means our code is written as text that gets "compiled" into a program file by a "compiler" program.

 Remember how functions work in Python?